Skip to main content

 exit

-Then disable password authentication:
+Then re-disable password auth:

 Terminal window